-Minnesota Statutes §471.895 prohibits government employees from receiving gifts except where they are included as part of the cost of a product, good, or service provided (such as a meal provided as part of a conference).
+1. Minnesota Statutes 471.895 prohibits government employees from receiving gifts except where they are included as part of the cost of a product, good, or service provided (ex: such as a meal provided as part of a conference.

-2.2 Conflicts of Interest
+Conflicts of Interest

 No employee, officer, Board member, or agent of the City of Mound or Mound HRA shall participate directly or indirectly in the selection, award, or administration of any contract if a conflict of interest, either real or apparent, would be involved.
-This type of conflict would be when one of the persons listed below has a financial or any other type of interest in a firm competing for the award:
+This type of conflict would be when one of the person listed below has a financial or any type of interest in a firm competing for the award:

-A. An employee, officer, Board member, or agent involved in making the award;

-- B. His/her relative (including father, mother, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half brother, or half sister); - C. His/her partner; or - D. An organization which employs or is negotiating to employ, or has an arrangement concerning prospective employment of any of the above.
+- 1. An employee, officer, Board member, or agent involved in making the award; - 2.
+His/her relative (including father, mother, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, son-in-law, daughter-in-law, bother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half brother, or half sister); - 3.
+His/her partner; or - 4.
+An organization which employs or is negotiating to employ, or has an arrangement concerning prospective employment of any of the above.

+Officers, employees, board members, and agents are required to disclose any potential conflicts of interest and abide by the requirements as set forth in Minnesota Statutes 469.009,471.87, and 471.89.

+Note:

-Officers, employees, board members and agents are required to disclose any potential conflicts of interest and abide by the requirements as set forth in Minnesota Statutes 469.009,471.87, 471.88, and 471.89.
-Note: non-decision making employees may not do business with the City that is not part of their regular duties/payroll compensation, election judges excluded because they are governed by state statute.
+Non-decision making employees may not do business with the City that is not part of their regular duties/payroll compensation, election judges excluded because they are governed by state statute.